-The financial statements of consolidated entities have been prepared using uniform accounting methods.
+The financial statements of consolidated entities have been prepared using uniform accounting methods in accordance with IAS 27 (Consolidated and Separate Financial Statements).

-Capital consolidation is performed according to FAS 141 (Business Combinations) and FAS 142 (Goodwill and Other Intangible Assets) by offsetting investments in subsidiaries against the underlying equity at the date of acquisition.
+Capital consolidation is performed according to IFRS 3 (Business Combinations) by offsetting investments in subsidiaries against the underlying revaluated equity at the date of acquisition.
 The identifiable assets and liabilities of subsidiaries are recognized at their fair values.
 Any remaining debit balance is recognized as goodwill and is tested at least once a year for impairment.

-Associated companies are consolidated under the equity method according to APB No.18 (The Equity Method of Accounting for Investments in Common Stock).
+Associated companies are consolidated under the equity method according to IAS 28 (Investments in Associates).

 All significant intercompany revenues, expenses, income, receivables and payables are eliminated.
-Profits and losses on items of property, plant and equipment and inventory acquired from other Group entities are also eliminated.
+Profits and losses on items of property, plant and equipment and inventory acquired from other group entities are also eliminated.
 Deferred tax assets and liabilities are recognized on temporary differences resulting from consolidation procedures.

-Minority interest comprises the interest of minority shareholders in the consolidated equity of Group entities.
+Minority interest comprises the interest of minority shareholders in the consolidated equity of group entities.
 Profits and losses attributable to the minority shareholders are separately disclosed in the statement of income.